Getting a divorce or deciding to live separately can create a difficult situation for both parents and children.

 They focus on helping people who do not share a romantic relationship, including divorced or separated people, but still have to parent a child together.
 Even if two people parted on somewhat good terms, raising a child after divorce or separation can still be a challenging task.

 The therapists providing these services are usually Licensed Marriage and Family Therapists.
-They received their Master’s degree in Marriage and Family Therapy, and are taught in cognitive behavioral therapy (CBT) and other therapeutic techniques.
+They received their Master’s degree in Marriage and Family Therapy, and are qualified to provide cognitive behavioral therapy (CBT) and other therapeutic techniques.

 Co-parenting counselors are experts in addressing relationship issues and teaching couples how to communicate effectively.
 The tools and techniques they use can help you better understand your resentment towards your ex-partner (or vice versa) and how this affects your kids.

-This type of counseling is often a good idea for parents going through a divorce.
+This type of counseling is often a good idea for parents going through a divorce – you may like to pair it with divorce coaching.
 However, if there’s a history of domestic abuse in the family, or if one parent refuses to consider co-parenting counseling, individual therapy is likely to be a better option.

 How does co-parenting counseling work?